 - 2 teaspoons white sugar

 - First make the curry paste.
-Beginning with the salt and soaked bird's eye chilies, use a pestle and mortar to pound the chillies into a smooth paste.
-Then add the lemongrass and repeat.
+Beginning with the salt and bird's eye chilies, use a pestle and mortar to work the chillies into a powder.
+Then add the lemongrass and repeat until you're left with a smooth paste.
 Move down the ingredients list, pounding each ingredient until smooth before adding the next.

 - Heat a pan to medium and add the oil.
 Fry the tofu and mushroom for a few minutes before adding the curry paste.
 Stir fry slowly, incorporating the curry paste with the tofu and mushrooms.
 Cook, stirring often, for about ten minutes.